microsoft/knossos-ksc/README.md

 #### Compile a lisp-like IR with automatic differentiation and user-defined rewrites.

-This project is a functional compiler and code-gen tool that will accelerate writing AI algorithms as well as making them easier.
-The core is a lisp-like IR that can be translated from high-level languages, and can be linked to a variety of backends to generate code.
+This project is a compiler and code-gen tool that will accelerate writing AI algorithms as well as making them easier.
+The core is a [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) lisp-like IR that can be translated from high-level languages, and can be linked to a variety of backends to generate code.

 Currently implemented frontends are
  * TorchScript: ts2k